Skip to content

 Serving open-weight models

-Scope: model-selection / decision overview and index for standing up the current open-weight flagships: DeepSeek, Kimi K2, GLM, Qwen, Llama.
+Scope: model-selection / decision overview and index for standing up the current open-weight flagships: DeepSeek, Kimi K2, GLM, Ornith, Qwen, Llama.
 It frames the trade-offs and sizing, then delegates the detailed HOW to one vLLM cookbook per model family (parallelism sizing, quantisation, parser flags, model-specific gotchas) and a generic deploy recipe.
 The applied layer over inference serving, feeding disaggregation (disaggregated inference).

 Specs are mid-2026 and move fast; the model families iterate (point releases monthly).
 Verify the exact checkpoint, context, and licence on the model card before deploying.
 GPU counts below are first-order from parameter math, not vendor-tested.
 Confirm with the engine's recipe page.